 Do check out the tutorial video below, for more a detailed look at some of the options on this page.

-I hope you’ve enjoyed this short tutorial post.
-In the short video tutorial I created below, you can see in greater detail how to configure this plugin correctly on your WordPress site.
+Right, I hope you’ve enjoyed reading this short tutorial post.
+In the short video tutorial I created below, you can see in more detail how to configure this plugin correctly on your WordPress site.

 Get your business online: I can help you create an exceptional online presence for your business, get more clients and ultimates increase your conversions.
 Want to know how?
 Read this.